**IMPORTANT- Welcoming Clendaniels Plumbing Clients for ALL of YOUR Plumbing Needs!** Call Today! Read More

 In our modern era, we demand more convenience and quicker gratification.
 For some, this is a bad thing.
 At the end of the day, though, it’s hard to resist convenience and ease of use—especially when it comes to a warm shower.

-First-time homeowners and current homeowners alike should consider modernizing their home with a tankless water heater.
+First-time homeowners and current homeowners alike should consider modernizing their home with a space-saving tankless water heater.
 Although tank water heaters have been serving people for decades, tankless water heaters have several benefits that are making them a favorite among homeowners.

 Because tankless water heaters are tankless, they’re far more efficient.
 Not only that, but they aren’t powered by natural gas.
 Going tankless helps you move toward a fully electrical system.
 If you have solar panels installed in your home, they can be configured to work with compatible tankless water heaters.